-If you want to know how to make a deep audience analysis, getting to know your target audience at an intimate and emotional level, click here to see our full audience analysis guide.
+If you want to know how to make a deep audience analysis, getting to know your target audience at a deeper level, click here to see our full audience analysis guide.

 So, now that you know what Neuromarketing is and why it is essential to create an efficient digital marketing strategy, let’s see how Amazon uses it to be the biggest online retailer.